davestewart/davestewart-content/content/blog/programming/nuxt-auto-import/index.md

 Nuxt leverages [unjs/unimport](https://github.com/unjs/unimport) (which in turn leverages [unjs/unplugin](https://unplugin.unjs.io/guide/)) to supply the auto-import magic.

-It's a build process which scans configured folders, hoists discovered dependencies into the global scope, injects relevant import statements into the build, and connects your IDE via TypeScript [declarations](https://itnext.io/mastering-declaration-files-the-key-to-typescripts-type-magic-fe4483a86645).
+It's a build process which scans configured folders, hoists discovered dependencies into the global scope, injects relevant import statements into the build, and connects your IDE via TypeScript [declarations](https://itnext.io/mastering-declaration-files-the-key-to-typescripts-type-magic-fe4483a86645) (check your `.nuxt/components.d.ts` and `.nuxt/imports.d.ts`).

 For a little more detail, [here's how Chat GPT describes it](https://chatgpt.com/share/c35d9e16-f542-47c5-89e3-0775c88c4281).